Back to menu

 5. A final, slight raising, probably Severan, taking the final level to c.
 2.00-2.50 above the sand.

 Jansen has established some remarkable facts about the raising of the late first and early second century AD.
 It was not a systematic attempt to increase the distance to the ground water or to the flood level of the Tiber.
-The raising did not lead to a flat surface, and not to a surface tilting to one side.
+The raising did not lead to a flat surface, nor to a surface tilting to one side.
 There are great variations in the thickness of the raising.
 In any case, the raising necessitated a new system of water-supply and -drainage (lead and terracotta water pipes, sewers).

 Ground water and rainwater

-The ground water in Ostia is at a depth of only a few metres.
+The ground water in Ostia was in antiquity at a depth of 2.5-4.5 metres.
 The quality is good and the source reliable.
 Therefore it is not surprising that many wells were made in the city.
-They have a masonry shaft, and a well-head of masonry, terracotta or marble.
-Some could be closed off with a lid, and in a few cases holes have been preserved in which a lifting mechanism with a pulley was fastened.
+They have a masonry shaft, and a well-head (puteal) of masonry, terracotta or marble.
+Some could be closed off with a lid.
+Water was hoisted up using a bucket on a rope.
 Terracotta pipes leading to the shaft prove, that sometimes rainwater was led to the wells.
 However, the collecting of rainwater was exceptional in Ostia.
 Most of it was led away unused.
-The ground water was even used in some baths, where it was taken to rooftanks by using waterwheels operated by slaves.
-In late anitquity, in a depopulated Ostia, wells were sometimes built on the middle of streets (Decumanus Maximus, Semita dei Cippi).
+In late antiquity, in a depopulated Ostia, wells were sometimes built on the middle of streets (Decumanus Maximus, Semita dei Cippi).

-The aqueduct
+The aqueduct and main distribution system

 The supply was greatly improved by the building of an aqueduct in the early Imperial period.
 The aqueduct is described on a separate page.
 The water of the aqueduct was taken to the buildings in various ways.
 The distribution could take place entirely underground, through lead pipes, sometimes having taps.
 Often the pipes carry stamps referring to the owners of the workshops where they were made (plumbarii) or to the owners of the buildings.
-A main pipe was found below the eastern stretch of the Decumanus Maximus, with the stamp colonorum coloniae ostiense ("of the colonists of the colony Ostia").
-Sometimes the water was first led to a small distribution basin above ground, from where it was led to large tanks, such as the rooftanks in baths.
-The pressure of the water necessitated very thick walls supporting the tanks, sometimes with buttresses.
+The main pipe was found below the eastern stretch of the Decumanus Maximus, with the stamp colonorum coloniae ostiense ("of the colonists of the colony Ostia").
+It is at a depth of 0.7-1.8 m. below the street.

 The water supply of street fountains and buildings

-As we have seen the distribution reservoirs were filled with ground water and aqueduct water.
-From the reservoirs the water was led to 46 street fountains and 171 buildings (not counting baths!) in the excavated part of Ostia.
+As we have seen, the distribution reservoirs were filled with ground water and aqueduct water.
+From the reservoirs the water was led to 46 street fountains and 171 buildings (not counting baths) in the excavated part of Ostia.

 The types of connected buildings (excluding the baths) are listed below: